 Learn about more activities with our list of 61 Things to Do at the Indiana Dunes!

 The Indiana Dunes National Park is comprised of more than 15,000 acres of dunes, oak savannas, swamps, bogs, marshes, prairies, rivers and forests, offering a wide variety of activities year-round.

-The National Lakeshore is a beautiful spot for hiking, with 11 trails throughout the park of varying lengths and difficulty levels.
-Come during the spring to see the the park's amazing variety of wild flowers begin to bloom.
+The national park is a beautiful spot for hiking, with 11 trails throughout the park of varying lengths and difficulty levels.

 A new park entrance fee began at the National Park on March 31, 2022.
 Learn more here.